-My personal interests include gardening and urban farming, hiking, camping, and travel; arts and culture, especially film, theater, and live musical performance of all kinds; meditation; and time with my husband Pete, our dogs Laila (pictured) and Curry, and cats Jeoffry and Pangur.
+My personal interests include gardening and urban farming, hiking, camping, and travel; arts and culture, especially film, theater, and live musical performance of all kinds; and time with my husband Pete, our dog Laila (pictured), and cat Pangur.

 ©2023 Rebecca Petra Naomi Seeman